-- A well-paced and highly varied itinerary that includes a visit to the home town of the Dalai Lama, a ride on a mountain train, time to walk the Mall in Shimla, drives through rural India and Himalayan foothills and a visit to the magnificent Golden Temple at Amritsar - Accommodation in converted palaces, heritage properties and characterful hotels of a high standard - An English speaking Indian guide with excellent knowledge and first-hand experience of the regions you will travel through. - Good walks on seven days, often off-the-beaten-track, plus on foot exploration of cultural sights.
+- A well-paced and highly varied itinerary that includes a visit to the home town of the Dalai Lama, a ride on a mountain train, time to walk the Mall in Shimla and drives through rural India and Himalayan foothills. - Time in Amritsar to visit the magnificent Golden Temple, see the daily 'lowering of the flags' ceremony at the border with Pakistan and explore the city. - Accommodation in converted palaces, heritage properties and characterful hotels of a high standard. - An English speaking Indian guide with excellent knowledge and first-hand experience of the regions you will travel through. - Good walks on seven days, often off-the-beaten-track, plus on foot exploration of cultural sights.